 - 3 Bedrooms

-This alluring home boast 3 generous bedrooms.
+This gorgeous home boast 3 sizable bedrooms.
 The master bedroom has a King bed with private bathroom.
 There are two bedrooms upstairs that share a bathroom: One upstairs bedroom has a King bed.
-The other upstairs bedroom has a twin bed with children's décor.
+The other upstairs bedroom has a twin bed with kids's décor.
 Carolina room on main floor has great vistas of the marsh/tidal creek.
-Down stairs area has enormous screened porch area great for entertainment and enjoyment.
+Down stairs area has huge screened porch area great for entertainment and relaxation.

 Rate is $550/nighttime with minimum of 3 nighttime.